 In Part Four of this series, we examined the first section of this most famous of sermons, a passage of Scripture referred to as the beatitudes, or blessings.
 Here Christ summarized a number of traits that assure a right and beneficial relationship with God.
 But how do such characteristics play out in the world around?
 Surely, as some have said, they are far too idealistic—impossible words for our times.
 What exactly did Jesus intend?

 Making a Difference

-In Matthew’s account of the Sermon on the Mount, Jesus moved on from the beatitudes to a general description of the everyday, practical behavior of true Christians.
+In Matthew’s account of the Sermon on the Mount, Jesus moved on from the beatitudes to a general description of the everyday, practical behavior of His true followers.
 “You are the salt of the earth,” He said to His disciples (Matthew 5:13).

-Like salt’s effect on food, Christians are to enhance their social setting.
+Like salt’s effect on food, followers of Christ are to enhance their social setting.

-This much-quoted verse points to the effect that the followers of Jesus are to have in their communities.
+This much-quoted verse points to the effect that Jesus’ followers are to have in their communities.
 They should be valuable participants, utilizing their abilities and character traits to the full.
 They should be evident for their community involvement.
-Like salt’s effect on food, Christians are to enhance their social setting.
+Like salt’s effect on food, followers of Christ are to enhance their social setting.

 But then Jesus warned, “If the salt loses its saltiness, how can it be made salty again?
 It is no longer good for anything, except to be thrown out and trampled by men.”

 Salt was a valuable commodity in Jesus’ time.
 But it could lose its usefulness.
 And like salt that has lost its characteristic saltiness, Jesus said, disciples without visible good works are useless.
 Tasteless salt is thrown away; that shouldn’t be the fate of Christ’s followers.

 Next, in three parallel statements to encourage action, Jesus said, “You are the light of the world.”
 Then He said, “A city on a hill cannot be hidden,” and finally, “Neither do people light a lamp and put it under a bowl” (verses 14–15).